-To consult and develop relationships with external stakeholders with expertise in accessibility issues, and consult with visiting artistic companies and other Festivals to utilise their existing knowledge.
+To consult and develop relationships with external stakeholders with expertise in accessibility issues and consult with visiting artistic companies and other Festivals to utilise their existing knowledge.

-Expand awareness and support for the Sydney Festival access program though an annual launch event for key disability organisations, individuals and stakeholders.
+Expand awareness and support for the Sydney Festival access program through a targeted marketing approach to key disability and arts organisations, individuals and stakeholders.